• Skip to primary navigation

 What you'll need

-• Sugar Snap Peas.
+• Fresh Sugar Snap Peas.
 I love using Mann's brand.

 • Oil.
-Grapeseed or your favorite neutral tasting oil.
+Olive or avocado or your favorite neutral tasting oil.

 • Soy Sauce.
 Or tamari as a GF substitute.